 What is a qualified disaster loss?

-A qualified disaster loss is a loss of your client’s personal property that can be attributed to a federally declared disaster.
+A qualified disaster loss is an uninsured or unreimbursed loss of your client’s personal property that can be attributed to a federally declared disaster.
+This means the property damage must not be covered by insurance or reimbursed by any other source.
+Some of these recent events include:

 - Hurricane Helene